 What does this mean?
 Well we hear reflected sound as well as direct sound, and it’s this reflective sound that gives us a sense of depth and realism to the music.
 This is one of the reasons that headphones sound dry and artificial – there’s no reflections.

-The even distribution of sound at all angles means that the reflections are also even, and build a positive picture of the music in your brain.
+The even distribution of sound at all angles from a SoundBucket mean that the reflections are also even, and they build a positive picture of the music in your brain.
 In contrast, irregular reflections jar a bit, and tend to distract your listening pleasure.
 As a side effect of this wide dispersion, we’ve dropped the on-axis HF response slightly to provide a flatter wide angle aggregate response.

 One interesting effect of DSPing a poor quality speaker, is that the drivers radiate different levels at different angles.
 You can correct the forward angle, but you can’t equalise all the angles.
 This results in irregular reflections.

 Because we don’t use DSP, the insides of the SoundBucket are completely analogue.
 If you put 24 bit 192K music into the analogue aux socket, it will transfer this perfectly to the speaker drivers.
 No up/down/ re-sampling or bit reduction, or dodgy compressors or filters.
 Just perfect reproduction.

 The SoundBuckets are stuffed full of little details, sonic and user benefits.
 Here’s some of them: